tuxtof/labs/calm/lab1/calm_workshop_lab1.rst

 Let’s get started by setting up the basics

 1. Update the Blueprint Name to Calm_Workshop
-2. Click on Credentials (|image5|) button.
+2. Click on the **Credentials** button along the top of the Blueprint workspace.
 Update credentials as follows:

 +-----------------------+---------------+
 | **Name**              | CENTOS        |